 Since its original publication, author Dr. Gary Chapman has expanded the concept to include an adaptation of the 5 Love Languages that describes the different ways in which children show they care and seek connection.
 This title, The 5 Love Languages of Children: The Secret to Loving Children Effectively (Chapman and Campbell, 2008) is also the model used by Jeanine Fitzgerald in her book The Dance of Interaction – A Guide to Managing Children’s Challenging Behavior (Fitzgerald, 2005).

-The 5 Love Languages provides a simple, quick, and effective method for meeting the connection needs of our students during this pandemic – while also acknowledging your connection style as an educator.
+The 5 Love Languages provides a simple, quick, and effective method for meeting our students’ back-to-school connection needs while acknowledging your connection style as an educator.

 Some people show they care or seek connection through language that uses words to affirm others.
 This is the student who may ask, “Did I do a good job?” or declares, “You’re the best teacher ever!”
 People who connect through affirmations tend to celebrate the efforts of others and in return seek the same appreciation.